Rhino to Revit workflow

 Revit error message then exploding a *sat file

 Exploded *sat file in Revit conceptual mass family

-Rule 3: Keep number of control points to a minimum
+Rule 3: Keep the number of control points to a minimum

 Control points too close together in a Rhino surface will cause errors when trying to use the ‘wall-by-face’ command.
 The project below required an ellipsoid shaped double wall.
 The setting-out geometry defined the outer shell.
-In order to get the inner wall it is quite easy to simply use the ‘offset surface’ command in Rhino.
+It is quite easy to use the ‘offset surface’ command in Rhino to get the inner wall.
 However, using this method significantly increases the UV count of the surface.